danipavlat/treeTraverse/README.txt

 P0: Modified Binary Tree + Traversals

-This program creates creates and traverses a modified binary tree, using the value of the last letter of each data string.
+This program creates creates and traverses a modified binary tree, using the ASCII value of the last char of each data string.

 ## Build
 	make